What Is a Retainer?

-The time has come and it will definitely be very exciting to finally get your dental braces off and move into the retainer stage.
-A retainer keeps your teeth in place after your dental braces come off.
+The time has come and it will definitely be very exciting to finally get your dental braces off and move into the dental retainer stage.
+A teeth retainer keeps your teeth in place after your dental braces come off.
 It takes almost a year for the periodontal ligaments to solidify into their new positions after your braces are removed.

 Types of Retainers:

-1. Hawley Retainers: Made of metal and acrylic.
-This type of retainer is made of bendable wire and acrylic or plastic.
+Made of metal and acrylic.
+This type of dental retainer is made of bendable wire and acrylic or plastic.
 The wire goes across the front of your teeth, and the acrylic is molded to fit perfectly inside your mouth.
 Hawley retainers are available in a large variety of colors and styles, so you can have a little fun with them by adding sparkles or patterns.
-This type of retainer is adjustable so that your orthodontist can “tweak” your teeth a little bit after braces.
+This type of teeth retainer is adjustable so that your orthodontist can “tweak” your teeth a little bit after braces.

 Cons – It is very noticeable.
 You might lisp at first when wearing it.

 These clear retainers are made of Clear Plastic ( they look like Invisalign aligners).
 This type of teeth retainer is made of molded clear plastic and resembles an Invisalign aligner.
 People like this type of retainer because it is less noticeable than a Hawley retainer.
 However, it doesn’t allow your top and bottom teeth to touch in a natural way.
 Because of this, some orthodontists don’t like this type of retainer.
 Essix retainers also have a shorter lifespan than Hawley retainers.
 On average, they begin to wear out after a few years, and then need to be replaced.

 Pros – Virtually invisible on the teeth.

 Cons – Does not allow the teeth to touch in a natural way.
 Wears out after a few years.
 It can be difficult to keep the interior surfaces clean.
 Traps liquid against the teeth.